- Click here for more information on Satan’s temptation of Abraham and Isaac.

 36 And the Lord was with Abram in the cave and he grew up, and Abram was in the cave ten years, and the king and his princes, soothsayers and sages, thought that the king had killed Abram.

-While on earth, Abraham was constantly persecuted for speaking against idolatry practises of his family and others around him.
-In fact, once his father allowed his father, Terah allowed him to be arrested because he had broken some idols in his shop.
+While on earth, Abraham was constantly persecuted for speaking against idolatrous practises of his family and others around him.
+In fact, once his father, Terah reported and agreed to having Abraham arrested because he had deliberately destroyed his idols shop/business.

 Abraham often challenged his family and those around him as to why they worshipped things that did not and could not talk back to them or create anything.
-Abraham always said that there is a GOD above who created, creates and controls all things around the world.
-That GOD could not be so small to the point of being placed in houses in the form of stone / clay shaped items.
+Abraham always said that there must be/is certainly a bigger and greater GOD above who created, creates and controls all things around the world.
+That great GOD could not be so small to the point of being placed in houses in the form of stone or clay shaped items.
 That GOD could also not be bought and sold.
 His family and those around him detested Abraham for saying such things.

 1 And Nimrod son of Cush was still in the land of Shinar, and he reigned over it and dwelt there, and he built cities in the land of Shinar.